Bullet Trajectory Analysis, Ricochet and Scene Reconstruction

 The 1981 Reagan assassination attempt reconstruction: when John Hinckley Jr shot President Reagan and three others on 30 March 1981 outside the Washington Hilton, the reconstruction of the trajectories confirmed that a ricocheted bullet (deflected off the limousine's body) struck Press Secretary James Brady in the head.
 The reconstruction, conducted by the US Secret Service and the FBI Laboratory, used trajectory rod analysis and wound geometry to establish the ricochet path.
 The ricochet finding was important to the legal proceedings (United States v.
 Hinckley, No. 81-306, D.D.C.
 1982) and is a widely cited case study in Hueske's reconstruction framework.

 JFK 1963 and the HSCA trajectory analysis: the 1979 House Select Committee on Assassinations (HSCA) conducted the most analysed bullet-trajectory reconstruction in history, combining photogrammetric analysis of the Zapruder film with trajectory rod analysis of the positions reconstructed at the scene.
 The HSCA trajectory analysis concluded that the single-bullet theory was geometrically consistent: a bullet fired from the sixth floor of the Texas School Book Depository at Oswald's sniper's nest, at the positions of President Kennedy and Governor Connally as captured in the Zapruder film frames, could follow a path through both men consistent with the wound geometry.
-Whether one accepts or rejects the single-bullet theory as a factual conclusion, the HSCA trajectory analysis is the most thoroughly peer-reviewed application of photogrammetric reconstruction to a shooting incident.
+Regardless of conclusions about the single-bullet theory, the HSCA trajectory analysis is the most thoroughly peer-reviewed application of photogrammetric reconstruction to a shooting incident.

 The 26/11 Mumbai 2008 Taj Hotel reconstruction: the CBI reconstruction of the shooting at the Taj Mahal Palace Hotel used trajectory rod analysis in multiple rooms and corridors to establish the movement paths and firing positions of the attackers.
 CFSL Hyderabad examiners processed trajectory data from dozens of entry holes and matching exit holes or embedded bullets, producing a spatial map of the shooting sequence used in the Mumbai Sessions Court proceedings (State v.
-Kasab, S.C.
-829/2009, in which Mohammed Ajmal Kasab was convicted and later executed).
+Kasab, Sessions Case No. 175/2009, in which Mohammed Ajmal Kasab was convicted and later executed).

 The shooting incident reconstruction report is a high-stakes document.
 Courts in the US, UK, India, and across the EU have admitted or excluded reconstruction testimony based substantially on whether the report meets the methodological documentation standards of the relevant jurisdiction.